one1pk/one1pk/README.md

 ### Hi there, this is Punar 👋
-I am an undergrad student in Software Systems at SFU.
+I am an undergrad student in Software Systems.

 I am currently...
-- 🌱 learning about Database Systems and Operating Systems using C
+- 🌱 learning about Database Systems using SQL and Operating Systems using C
 - 🎞️ exploring video editing

 Didn't find me at my desk?
 I might be...
 - ⛰️ hiking to the mountain's peak
 - 🚴‍♀️ biking in the neighborhood
-- 🎶 playing the dilruba
+- 🎶 playing the strings

 <!--
 **one1pk/one1pk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.